jkrescue/jk_README_demo/VIV/README.md

 ```

 ### Predict Result
-While training, net_params can be saved each 2000 epochs in `./examples/fsi/checkpoint` folder, and the latest net_params can be used to predict the result of traing time range by executing`python ./examples/fsi/viv_inverse_predict.py`.
+During training process, net_params is saved each 2000 epochs in `./examples/fsi/checkpoint` folder, and the latest net_params is used to predict the result of traing time range by executing`python ./examples/fsi/viv_inverse_predict.py`.

 ```
 net_params = '/examples/fsi/checkpoint/net_params_100000'